Use the Field transformations page in Manager

 Why set up a field transform for a field extraction?

 While you can define most search-time field extractions entirely within

-props.conf or the Field extractions page in Splunk Web, some advanced search-time field extractions require a
+props.conf (or the Field extractions page in Manager), some advanced search-time field extractions require a

 transforms.conf component called a field transform.
-These search-time field extractions are called transform field extractions and can be defined and managed through the Field transforms page.
+This component can be defined and managed through the Field transforms page.

 - Reuse the same field-extracting regular expression across multiple sources, source types, or hosts (in other words, configure one field transform that is referenced by multiple field extractions).
 If you find yourself using the same regex to extract fields for different sources, source types, and hosts, you may want to set it up as a transform.
 Then, if you find that you need to update the regex, you only have to do so once, even though it is used by more than one field extraction.

 - Apply more than one field-extracting regular expression to the same source, source type, or host (in other words, apply multiple field transforms to the same field extraction).
 This is sometimes necessary in cases where the field or fields that you want to extract from a particular source/source type/host appear in two or more very different event patterns.